 The heating process is ignited by an electrical ignition.
 There are no gas powered burners, but instead heating elements that have conductive coils and which are heated when the ignition is initiated.
 Electric current passes through the coils which heat up to the set thermostat temperatures.
 The heated air is transferred by the blowers.
 The higher the set temperature required, the more the coils heat.

 Heating Service in Harrisburg, PA

 If you are experiencing any problems with your heating system, you need to call in the experts to diagnose and fix any malfunctions.
 At HB Mc Clure, we have years of experience in heating system installation and maintenance.
 Our satisfied customers in Harrisburg and Pennsylvania are a testament of our excellence in service delivery.
-Give us a call today for a free quote.
+Give us a call today at 717-232-4328 for a free in-home estimate.